Unless you know something about them, it is difficult to decide on which platform to use to build your website – Weebly or WordPress.

 On the other hand, there are no additional transaction fees on WordPress.
-All you have to pay is the payment processor fee, which is a general custom on every platform.
+The Business/Ecommerce plans start from $25 to $45/month, billed yearly.

 Weebly allows users to download the site as a zip file, which makes it tedious to migrate your site away from Weebly to any other platform.

 WordPress allows users to easily export data into many formats.
 You can export your WordPress site as an XML file, database export, or download your files and content.

 This high level of liberty of migration gives users full control over their website, and this control brings peace of mind to many site owners.

 Weebly provides users with 24/7 email support, and live chat or phone support during business hours.
 It has the perfect library of help guides when you are faced with problems on how to use their tools.

 Also one of the peculiarities of Weebly is the ease of use of the website builder.
 Oftentimes, users don’t really encounter difficulties building their first website.

 WordPress has a wide community forum where you can post questions for days hoping other WordPress users or developers will answer them.